 Our bodies have a way of making themselves heard -- what message are you getting?

-High levels of stress, over time, can leave you feeling run down, directionless, and can add to the severity of health problems like headaches and other chronic pain conditions.
-Through therapy that addresses both body and mind, you can achieve better stress management and often a lessening of bothersome or painful symptoms.
+High levels of stress, over time, leave you feeling run down, out of control, and can add to the severity of health problems like headaches and other chronic pain conditions.
+Through therapy that addresses both body and mind, you can achieve better stress management, greater confidence in personal skills, and even a lessening of bothersome or painful symptoms.

-Insomnia is a condition in which your sleep is chronically out of balance, leaving you feeling fatigued and upset, and can increase the severity of other conditions such as depression, anxiety, and related health problems.
-Mind and body therapies can help reduce bothersome daytime sleepiness and improve sleep quality in as few as 8 sessions.
+Insomnia is a condition in which sleep is chronically out of balance, leading to fatigue, dissatisfaction with sleep, and can increase the severity of other conditions such as depression, anxiety, and related health problems.
+Mind and body therapy can help reduce bothersome daytime sleepiness and improve sleep quality in as few as 6 sessions.

-Our belief is that the mind and body are united in both health and suffering and that lasting healing requires attention to both.
-We only practice evidence-based therapies that are tailored to your own healing needs including psychotherapy, meditation, biofeedback, and yoga.
+Our belief is that when the mind and body are in disagreement, or both are undergoing a significant challenge, there is greater suffering, and that lasting improvement in mental health requires attention to both.
+We only practice evidence-based therapies that are tailored to your own mental and mind/body health needs including psychotherapy, meditation, biofeedback, and yoga.

-We offer state-of-the-art, computer-assisted therapy that measures the bodies own signals of stress and tension.
-Through this tool you can learn what happens in your own body during stress and what works for you to restore physiological balance.
+Biofeedback is a state-of-the-art, computer-assisted therapy that measures the body's signals of stress and tension.
+Through this tool you can learn what happens in your own body during stress and what works for you to restore balance.
 You can grow skills for managing stress, anxiety, and even lessen the severity of some chronic pain conditions, such as headache, long after leaving the office.